 Responsible AI as a differentiator

-But if it’s done right, ethical and responsible AI are opportunities to do good, build better products, stronger brands, and more resilient businesses.
+Done well, responsible AI helps companies build better products, stronger brands, and more resilient businesses.

 How Responsible AI Protects the Bottom Line (Harvard Business Review)